 Benjamin R. Flaim is a private wealth advisor at Goldman Sachs.
 Educated at Boston University, Ben received a B.A. in English from the College of Arts & Sciences, cum laude.
 After graduation, Ben joined Accenture as a business analyst in their New York office, where he advised firms in the banking and insurance industries.
 After leaving Accenture, Ben joined Time Inc. as a print purchasing manager, directing multi magazine title advertising buys for Fortune, Time, Entertainment Weekly and other Time Inc. titles.
 Prior to attending business school, Ben then worked at Goldman Sachs as a financial analyst in investment management.
 He graduated from the Amos Tuck School of Business at Dartmouth College and returned to Goldman Sachs as an advisor to high net worth individuals and families.

-Ben is married to Katherine Flaim (COM’01) and resides in Cambridge, Mass.
+Ben is married to Katherine Flaim (COM’01); they live with their children in Cambridge, Mass.